top of page

 With the replacement of Ruben Contreras with Geoffrey Wever in 2015 as the new Secretary of the Board, ASDF started its process of solidifying its position in the international arena by establishing formal partnerships with international organizations working in the same field.

-This internationalization process now enables ASDF to have a larger scope of impact beyond Aruba, to other nations in the American continent, and allows ASDF to share new innovation and best practices and access international funding to serve communities across the region toward more sustainability.
+This internationalization process enabled ASDF to have a larger scope of impact beyond Aruba, engaging in nations all across the American continent, and allowed ASDF to share new innovation and best practices and access international funding to serve communities across the region toward more sustainability.
 As of December 2020, after almost 5 years of endeavor, Kevin de Cuba handed in his position as the first Executive Director of ASDF.

 Moving forward, ASDF will continue to build on its solid track record of providing international advisory and technical assistance to facilitate the transition toward sustainable development for communities throughout the Americas.